Jerry-ya-ya/JackAndBeanstalks/worklog.md

 - 👁️ Can't select the input blocks and button of loginpage.

 - Text and artwork for the register page.
 Complete the register component.
-Add some decorate.
+Add some decorate.(1bug)